nuket/ArduinoShell/README.md

 Right now: Offers commands to print EEPROM contents in a hexdump-like form, and to write bytes into EEPROM.
 Other commands will be added, as needed.

+Also useful, a super-simple command parser class that breaks a raw input string into a command and parameters, which can then be used by other logic to determine the next steps.

 ## Startup

 At startup, the Arduino Shell will print the full contents of EEPROM.